NGS Amplicon Sequencing

 Below is a summary of the pros and cons of both methods.

-Note: Some comments on Amplicon-based target enrichment do not apply to Paragon Genomics’ CleanPlex technology as it overcomes many of the drawbacks of traditional amplicon-based methods.
+Note: Some comments on amplicon sequencing methods do not apply to Paragon Genomics’ CleanPlex technology as it overcomes many of the key drawbacks of traditional amplicon-based methods.
 This will be discussed in the next section.

 |Traditional Amplicon Sequencing Technologies||Hybrid Capture-based Target Enrichment Technologies|